AJTJ/mempool/README.md

 - Wins in terms of raw performance until the single heap core saturates
 - This data structure would also be easily adaptable to a remove(ID) service

+### `Crossbeam SkepSet`
+- O(log n) average time complexity for both inserts and drains
+- lock-free concurrent access through atomic operations
+- Scalable, multi-threaded
+- No need for manual thread management or channel communication

 ### `BinaryTreeMap` (not as good, but interesting)
 - O(log n) inserts + mutex lock, O(k log N) drains, but also lock
 - Interesting, but certainly limited by having a locking data struture

 ## Some Tradeoffs
 - Initially I was curious about the performance of the BinaryTreeMap since it is not widely used (for obvious reasons), but the locking data structure is too much
 - A BinaryHeap is excellent until the single process can't handle the throughput anymore, there is a distinct tradeoff in that regard
+- The SkipSet performs the best, except on pure insertions, where the binary heap shines

 ## Next Steps
 - Likely the most performant current alternative (with the current spec) would be sharded binary heaps with a k-way merge on drain.